Know exactly how many kids are coming

 Not for

-• Ticketed events with payment processing
+• Ticketed events that take payments

 • Open public events with unknown attendees

-• Design-heavy invites as the primary goal
+• Design-heavy invites as the main goal

 FAQ

-Common questions about kids birthday RSVPs.
+Common questions about birthday party RSVPs.

 How do I handle allergies and dietary needs?